ABOUT THE PLAY

 Representatives from the creative team/staff share how they moved the show from script to finished production.

-THANK YOU TO OUR SPONSORS: Major support is provided by the Mayor’s Office of Cultural Affairs.
+THANK YOU TO OUR SPONSORS: Major support is provided by the City of Altanta Mayor’s Office of Cultural Affairs.
 Major funding for this organization is provided by the Fulton County Board of Commissioners under the guidance of FCAC.
-Sponsors: Fulton County Office of Cultural Affairs, Turner Broadcasting, City of Atlanta Mayor’s Office of Cultural Affairs, Jackson Spalding, Publix Super Markets Charities, Audience Building Roundtable of The Blank Foundation, Macy’s, MARTA, The Shubert Foundation
+Sponsors: Fulton County Office of Cultural Affairs, Turner Broadcasting, Metropolitan Arts Fund of the Community Foundation for Greater Atlanta, Inc., Jackson Spalding, Publix Super Markets Charities, Audience Building Roundtable of The Blank Foundation, Macy’s, MARTA, The Shubert Foundation

 ABOUT OUR VENUE: Lady Day will be performed at The Balzer Theater at Herren’s at 84 Luckie Street NW, Atlanta, GA 30303.